-For background information about Gladys Ricart and the March please visit the Mission and Goals page.
+For the background on the Bride’s March and the Annual Gladys Ricart and Victims of Domestic Violence Memorial Walk, please visit the History, Mission and Goals page.

 The 22nd Annual Gladys Ricart and Victims of Domestic Violence Memorial Walk will start in Washington Heights at the Holyrood Episcopal Church, 715 West 179th Street, (between Fort Washington and Broadway), and will end in East Harlem at the Julia de Burgos Cultural Center, 1680 Lexington Ave, New York, NY 10029 (corner of 106th Street).
 From the Church we will walk South on Broadway, travel into the South Bronx, then onto Harlem, and ending the approx. seven mile walk in East Harlem with a Closing Ceremony.
 For the complete Route information please visit the March Route page.